Warwickshire 201-300

 MANUSCRIPT

-deed BIRMINGHAM BLACKSMITH Bullock to Callow 1781. from the reign of GEORGE
+deed BIRMINGHAM BLACKSMITH Bullock to Callow 1781. from the reign of GEORGE III

-POSSESSION OF ALL THAT FOURTH PART SHARE OF ALL THAT MESSUAGE OR TENEMENT CALLED BY THE SEVERAL NAMES OF HOMESTALL,
+OF ALL THAT FOURTH PART SHARE OF ALL THAT MESSUAGE OR TENEMENT CALLED BY THE SEVERAL NAMES OF HOMESTALL,

 THE GREAT MEADOW THE LONG BIT NETHER CLOSE AND MANY OTHERS BETWEEN JAMES